FOREX-Euro subdued after Italy rating downgrade

 Though the lowest reading in three years, it was exactly in line with expectations and came as a relief to investors, who had been worried about the risks of a weaker result especially at a time when activity in the U.S. and Europe is slowing.

-Against the yen, the dollar held steady at 79.29 yen.
-(Additional reporting by Nia Williams; Editing by John Stonestreet)
+Against the yen, the dollar held steady at 79.25 yen.
+(Additional reporting by Nia Williams)

 0830/1330: The Federal Reserve Bank of Philadelphia issues Nonmanufacturing Business Outlook Survey for February.